pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 For example, `-foo` will exclude all resources that would normally match a query for `foo`.

 Negation can be applied to exact matches and fields.
-All of `name:-foo`, `name:-"foo"`, and `-"foo bar"` are valid.
+All of `-name:foo`, `name:-foo`, `-name:"foo"`, `name:-"foo"`, and `-"foo bar"` are all valid and equivalent.

-Fields can be repeated for multiple exclusions: `name:-foo name:-bar` excludes all resources with names matching `foo` and `bar`.
+Fields can be repeated for multiple exclusions: `-name:foo -name:bar` excludes all resources with names matching `foo` and `bar`.

 ### Logical Combinations